 Breckenridge mountain biking, road biking and cruiser biking are popular summer activities.
-Breckenridge has many mountain biking trails, from beginner to more advanced.
-In the summer, Breckenridge ski area converts several ski runs into mountain bike trails.
+Breckenridge has many mountain biking trails for any ability.
+In the summer, Breckenridge Ski Area converts several ski runs into mountain bike trails.
 Becoming more popular in recent years, road biking in Breckenridge is a fun activity that can also be a great workout.
 The Blue River Bike Path will take you from Breckenridge to Frisco and back.
 From Frisco, you can also continue to the Vail Pass Bike Path or around Lake Dillon.
 If you want a more leisurely experience, try a cruiser bike.
 This is a great way to see the town without working too hard!
 Because there are trails and bike paths for all levels, Breckenridge is a great place to ride with the whole family.

 Breckenridge mountain biking: the town manages a number of scenic trails for all skill levels.
 These trails lead to several scenic areas and interesting destinations throughout the county.
 For dozens of trails and hikes to choose from, visit here for more info.